ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 ![Workflow graph with two unconnected tools](images/new-workflow-1.png)

 There are a few things to notice.
 First, under **Workflows** we now have a new **untitled** workflow.
-After we dropped the first tool onto the graph, a new workflow was created for us and persisted to the DataWolf server using the **/workflows** REST endpoint.
+After we dropped the first tool onto the graph, a new workflow was created for us and persisted to the Data Wolf server using the **/workflows** REST endpoint.
 At this point, our two step workflow is saved and we could close our web browser and continue with this later.
 Also notice that each tool has the following:

 * The tool is labelled by it's name and colored by the executor it uses.
 * Inputs are indicated by labelled connection points on the left side of the tool.